Disney’s Magical Express & Resort Airline Check-in

 - The Resort Airline Check-in service is operated by a third party company, Baggage Airline Guest Services (Bags), not by Disney.
 Essentially the Resort Airline Check-in is like using curbside check-in at the airport, except that you get to do it at the hotel.
 Plan to tip the baggage handlers who take your bags, just as you would for curbside check-in.

-- Participating airlines for the resort check-in/boarding pass service are AirTran, Alaska, American, Continental, Delta, JetBlue, Southwest, United and USAirways.
+- Participating airlines for the resort check-in/boarding pass service are AirTran, Alaska, American, Delta, JetBlue, Southwest, United and USAirways.
+All domestic (inside the US) flights qualify.
+Some international flights on these airlines now also qualify, from some resorts.
+Ask at the check-in desk.

 - The Resort Airline Check-In desk daily operating hours are 5:00 am to 1:00 pm.
 Since you must be checked in 3 hours in advance, you can’t use the resort luggage and check-in service for your return to the airport if your flight departs before 8:00 am.